 - Ensure your workstation is set up as best it can to encourage neutral postures.

 - Take regular microbreaks every 30 – 45 minutes from the computer.
 Even with an ergonomically sound workstation, muscular fatigue will still be a factor and will encourage adverse postures.
 Regular microbreaks will reduce muscular fatigue when seated.
+Break reminder apps on your phone can be a great external reminder to encourage these frequent breaks when working from home.

 - Regular aerobic exercise and / or Pilates will improve muscle tone and encourage improved posture.